dullroar/ten-steps-to-linux-survival/README.md

-pdbedit (8)          - manage the SAM database (Database of Samba Users) samba-regedit (8)    - ncurses based tool to manage the Samba registry sudoedit (8)         - execute a command as another user vigr (8)             - edit the password, group, shadow-password or shadow-group file vipw (8)             - edit the password, group, shadow-password or shadow-group file visudo (8)           - edit the sudoers file
+pdbedit (8)          - manage the SAM database (Database of Samba Users) samba-regedit (8)    - ncurses based tool to manage the Samba registry sudoedit (8)         - execute a command as another user vigr (8)             - edit the password, group, shadow-password or shad... vipw (8)             - edit the password, group, shadow-password or shad... visudo (8)           - edit the sudoers file
 ~~~~